Bluetooth: Central SMP Client

 After programming the sample to your development kit, complete the following steps to test it:

-5. Program the SMP server to another development kit.
+Program the SMP server to another development kit.
 See the documentation for that sample only in the section “Building the sample application”.
-When you have built the SMP server, call the following command to program it to the development kit:
+When you have built the sample, run the following command to program it to the development kit:

 west flash

-8. Disconnect the devices by, for example, pressing the Reset button on the Central.
+Press the Reset button on the Central to disconnect the devices.
 Observe that the kits automatically reconnect and that it is again possible to send data between the two kits.

 Dependencies